bids-standard/stats-models/specification/walkthrough.md

 :lines: 1-3
 ```

-Here we only need to `GroupBy` `contrast`, as we want to compute a separate estimate for
+Here we only need to `GroupBy: ['contrast']` as we want to compute a separate estimate for
 each contrast, but want to include all subjects in the same analysis.

-Since we
-only have one `contrast`, all the incoming subject-level images will be grouped
+Since we only have one `contrast`, all the incoming subject-level images will be grouped
 together:

 ```{code-cell} python3